TestSubjector/BattleCode2022/battlecode22-scaffold/NOTES.md

     map takeover.
 Has to be generic.
 * After some number of reads of the rubble map, stop reading and updating the map.
 You're done.
 * Voronoi type partitions of the maps
+* * Set max bytecode that every function can use, so the no function of bot starves